 Sometimes your best and fastest buyer calls you BOSS.
+Is your HVAC business buyer on your payroll already?

 The questions usually spark some thought and cause owners to sit back in their chairs and take a deep breath.
 Almost always their mind drifts to think of competitors and industry partners.
 But one of their employees?
 Hmmm.